Synchronization

 A file is created for each date since the last synchronization even if

-and is essentially empty).
-For most Document types two files are
+is essentially empty).
+For most Document types two files are actually created,

-Invoice header including employee logged in, invoice number, and
+header including employee logged in, invoice number, and invoice type

 INVDET00120030503.xfn = data from the items